The Essential Guide to Bass Fishing in Northern Virginia

 When it comes to bass fishing in Northern Virginia, there are a few key things to consider.
 It's important to understand the structure of the water and the type of cover that bass prefer.
 Smallmouth bass can be found along rocky ledges, underwater meadows, and emerging aquatic willows.
 They also like to hang out in areas where fast and slow water meet.
+When it comes to bass fishing in Northern Virginia, there are a few key things to consider.
+It's important to understand the structure of the water and the type of cover that bass prefer.
+Smallmouth bass can be found along rocky ledges, underwater meadows, and emerging aquatic willows.
+They also like to hang out in areas where fast and slow water meet.

 The upper Potomac River, the main stream of Shenandoah, North Fork and South Fork are all great spots for smallmouth bass.
 In southwestern Virginia, the North Fork of the Holston River and the Clinch River are also excellent places to fish.
-If you're looking for largemouth bass, you'll want to focus on shallow water areas where they can be more aggressive.
+If you're looking for largemouth basslargemouth bass, you'll want to focus on shallow water areas where they can be more aggressive.
 Look for areas with rocks, logs, and other structures that provide shelter and attract baitfish.

 Early in the morning, you'll find them on the outside edges of grassy areas.
 When fishing in rivers, look for areas where two streams of current meet or aim for the tail of an island.
 When fishing for bed fish, throw a 4- or 5-inch soft plastic bait with Texas tackle beyond the bed and move it slowly to the bed.
 If you're fishing offshore in Virginia, you'll want to focus on northern sections of large lakes that are exposed to the sun for long periods of the day and protected from cold northerly winds.